A study into common project failings finds the same issues cropping up time and again. Dan Keeling and Dr Diyana Abd Razak explain.

-Dame Judith Hackitt’s Independent Review of Building Regulations and Fire Safety in 2018 identified quality issues in construction which many feel should have been resolved long ago.
+Dame Judith Hackitt’s Independent Review of Building Regulations and Fire Safety in 2018 identified quality issues in construction that many feels should have been resolved long ago.

-Over the years, many improvement initiatives have been recommended, but the focus on final product and ensuring the customer gets what it specified have not been adequately addressed.
+Over the years, many improvement initiatives have been recommended, but the focus on the final product and ensuring the customer gets what it specified has not been adequately addressed.

 Taking the airport sector alone, Heathrow Terminal 5 had a disrupted opening, costing British Airways £23m in the first five days, Charles de Gaulle airport had a roof collapse, while Brandenburg Airport finally opened in October last year – 10 years late – after being plagued by construction problems.

-The Chartered Quality Institute (CQI), with University College London (UCL), has investigated how successfully projects delivered what was required from a client’s viewpoint on completion, and the financial cost of poor quality.
+The Chartered Quality Institute (CQI), with University College London (UCL), has investigated how successful projects delivered what was required from a client’s viewpoint on completion, and the financial cost of poor quality.